 - 6 What’s the Difference Between Atkins and South Beach?

 The South Beach Diet for weight loss was created by cardiologist Dr. Agatston.
 He created a simpler three-step approach to the low-carb diet, which consists of:

-- Phase 1/Induction – Two-week phase where carbs are severely restricted and initial weight loss begins.
+- Phase 1/Induction – Two-week phase where carbohydrates are severely restricted and initial weight loss begins.
 This is the most difficult part of the diet as the body will go through a time where you feel tired and even irritable as it switches from carbs to burning fat for energy.